ddnexus/pagy/docs/how-to.md

 **Notice**: The variables passed to a Pagy object have the precedence over the variables returned by the `pagy_get_vars`.
 The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.

-## Handling Pagy::OutOfRangeError exception
+## Handling Pagy::OutOfRangeError exceptions

 Pass an out of range `:page` number and Pagy will raise a `Pagy::OutOfRangeError` exception.

 This often happens because users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.

-You can rescue the exception manually or use the [out_of_range extra](extras/out_of_range.md):

-### Manual Rescue
+You can handle the exception by using the [out_of_range extra](extras/out_of_range.md) which provides easy and ready to use solutions for a few common cases, or you can rescue the exception manually and do whatever fits better.

-A few options for manually handling the error in apps are:
+Here are a few options for manually handling the error in apps:

  - Do nothing and let the page render a 500
  - Rescue and render a 404
- - Rescue and redirect to the last know page
+ - Rescue and redirect to the last known page (Notice: the [out_of_range extra](extras/out_of_range.md) provides the same behavior without redirecting)

    ```ruby
    # in a controller